afram/reveal.js/md/slide-32-typed-arrays.md

 Note:
 - providing structured access to binary data using array-like semantics

-- Type in the name refers to the 'view'

-- create a bucket of bits (buffer), then view it using a typed array

 - Implement:
   - network protocols
   - cryptography algorithms
   - file format manipulations
   - Audio processing

+- create a bucket of bits (buffer), then view it using a typed array

 - Endianness
   - mapped to platform JS is running on